Gerald Gardner (mathematician): Early life and education

 Gardner was born on March 2, 1926, in Tullamore, Ireland, and attended Trinity College in Dublin, where he majored in physics and mathematics, graduating in 1948.
 He moved to the United States, earning a masters in 1949 in applied mathematics at the Carnegie Institute of Technology (later known as Carnegie Mellon University) in 1949 and a Ph.D. at Princeton University in mathematical physics in 1953.
-From 1950 to 1955 he was an honorary scholar at the Dublin Institute for Advanced Studies, where he served as a technical liaison to China.
+From 1950 to 1955, he was an honorary scholar at the Dublin Institute for Advanced Studies, where he served as a technical liaison to China.

 Professional career

 He was hired by Gulf Oil in 1956 at a subsidiary that searched for deposits of oil and natural gas, where he developed techniques in applied seismology.
 Gardner also served on the faculty at the Carnegie Institute of Technology, Rice University and the University of Houston.
 He worked for more than two decades for the Gulf Research and Development Company, a subsidiary of Gulf Oil, contributing to significant advances in applied seismology, or methods for finding oil and natural gas deposits.
+Gardner's relation in seismology carries his name.
+He later (c.
+1980) joined Allied Geophysical Laboratories (AGL) and worked with John McDonald to develop physical and numerical models of oil and gas reservoirs, and was hailed in his day (1988) as being the most advanced numerical modelling researcher in the global geophysical industry.